What is Employee Turnover Rate?

 Employees need to be acknowledged and given praise when due.
-Show appreciation whenever applicable and create a positive work environment where employees can succeed in.
-Employees that feel desired and respected are more likely to stay with the company.
+Show appreciation whenever applicable and create a positive work environment that employees can succeed in.
+Employees who feel desired and respected are more likely to stay with the company.

 4. Provide a career path

-Employees want to progress in their career.
-If employees are unable to progress in their job, they will search for another job in which they can progress.
+Employees want to progress in their careers.
+If employees are unable to advance in their job, they will search for another job where they can.
 A career path should be provided to employees to give them a sense of direction and what they can attain if they stay with the company.